AJMartel/IRTriage/Readme.md

 - and some windows built-in commands.

-In case of an incident, you want to make minimal changes to the "evidence machine", therefore I would suggest to copy it to USB drive, only issue here is if you are planning to dump the memory, the USB drive must be larger than the physical ram.
+In case of an incident, you want to make minimal changes to the "evidence machine", therefore I would suggest you copy IRTriage to a USB drive, the only issue here is if you are planning to dump the memory, the USB drive must be larger than the physical ram installed in the computer.

-Once you launch the application you can select which information you would like to collect.
+Once you launch the GUI application you can select what information you would like to collect.
 Each category is in a separate tab.
-All the collected information will be dumped into a new folder labled with date-time and the hostname.
+All the collected information will be dumped into a new folder labled with hostname-date-time.

 NEWS:
 I have since fixed the "commands executed" logging errors and updated the project to currently available tools.
-I have commented out Moonsol's memory acquisition software in favor of HBGary's FDpro.
-   -If you are unable to get HBGary's FDpro it is easy to switch back to Moonsol's memory acquisition software;)

 As of version 2016.02.24 IRTriage is now truly compatible with the following versions of Windows:
    - Windows Workstations "WIN_10", "WIN_81", "WIN_8", "WIN_7", "WIN_VISTA", "WIN_XP", "WIN_XPe",